rosscg/crisis-data/README.md

 Decide on periodic tasks in tasks.py (uncomment the decorators to run, requires the celery beat running). update_user_relos_periodic is very intensive and will exhaust the API limits quickly, so is generally best left until after the stream collection. update_data_periodic allows new hashtags to be added to the tracked tags depending on their prevalence in the detected Tweets.
 REFRESH_STREAM should be set to true, to add the new tags periodically.
+Create the event object - at the least it needs a name.
+Optionally add coordinates for the geo stream.
+Add keywords.
+Keywords cannot include spaces.
-Add keywords and/or coordinates.
-Coordinates currently must be hard-coded into views.py High-priority keywords run as normal, low-priority return a proportion of the tweets as set in config.py.
+High-priority keywords run as normal, low-priority return a proportion of the Tweets as set in config.py.
 Use this to reduce load.
 Run streams, disable OS auto-sleep.

 After collection: